Covid19 coronavirus: Kiwis moving home 'gutted' after flights cancelled

 McKay had started looking for work in New Zealand, but said he would now have to start looking in Australia again.

-However he was pragmatic about the situation and knew there were others in much worse situations than him.
+However, he was pragmatic about the situation and knew there were others in much worse situations than him.

 He had also seen first-hand the effects of Covid on friends and was pleased the New Zealand Government was taking it seriously.
-One of his friend's had died from it and others had been left so out of breath that they were unable to speak on the phone.
+One of his friends had died from it and others had been left so out of breath that they were unable to speak on the phone.

 READ MORE: